Last updated on October 29th, 2025 at 11:49 am

 Because with that, there will be fewer buzz sounds and chirps to drag you back into endless scrolling.

-Select a new spot to store your phone away.
+Select a new spot to store your phone.

 Wherever that may be, make sure it’s out of your sight so you don’t become tempted to whip it out again.